What’s the best way to sell items that customers don’t want? Here are three ways to handle gift basket leftovers.

 It’s possible to turn those leftover items into sales opportunities.
 Doesn’t that sound like a better option than tossing it all in the trash?

 - Plush bears still available from Valentine’s Day need not wait until next year.
-Add it to your “I’m Beary Sorry” and “I Can’t Bear to Be Without You” gift baskets marketed to men.
+Add it to your “I’m Beary Sorry” and “I Can’t Bear to Be Without You” gift baskets that men buy all year round.

-- Containers purchased on a whim and are not selling can be sprayed, or ribbon can be added to it for a fresh look to anchor items donated to a black tie auction or a charity where executives gather.
+- Containers that are not selling can be sprayed, or ribbon can be added to it for a fresh look.
+Also, consider such containers as part of a donation at a black tie auction or a charity where executives gather.

-- Numerous goodies that are a month from expiration are a “thank you for your business” basket for smaller firms that purchased from you once.
+- Goodies that will expire in one month are a “thank you for your business” tote bag gift for smaller firms that purchased from you in the past.
 They’ll eat it quickly while being reminded of your service.

-These three ideas are quick examples to clear space for gift basket items that sell fast, but if you want the superior methods that target big sales from large firms, you and I will map out the plan, from start to finish, during a discussion between you and me that’s as short or long as you wish.
+These three ideas are quick examples to clear space for gift basket items that sell fast, but there’s more.
+If you want superior methods that target big sales from large firms, you and I will map out your custom plan during a discussion that’s as short or long as you wish.

-That’s when we uncover what you want to achieve so you get rid of leftovers the right way and never, ever waste money on such merchandise again.
+That’s when we uncover what you want to achieve so you get rid of leftovers the right way and never again waste money on such merchandise again.

-What’s taking up space in your design studio right now that you wish you never bought, and which of the above ideas is your choice for money-making results?
+What’s taking up space in your design studio right now that you wish you never bought?
+Which of the above ideas is your choice for money-making results?